AXIHIXA/Memo/notes/system/03-environment-configuration.md

         ;;
 esac

-# Check if clean argument is provided
+# Check if the clean argument is provided
 if [ $# -ge 2 ]; then
     CLEAN_ARG=$(echo "$2" | tr '[:upper:]' '[:lower:]')
     if [ "$CLEAN_ARG" = "clean" ]; then